 Progressive retinal atrophy eventually causes total blindness.
 Because it occurs gradually, you might not notice the early symptoms.
-Night vision usually goes first, so your dog might be reluctant to go outside in the dark, or he bumps into objects in dark rooms.
+Night vision usually goes first.
+Your dog might be reluctant to go outside in the dark, or she bumps into objects in dark rooms.
 Since it affects both eyes, you might notice your dog's pupils dilating as they try to bring in more light.

 Other conditions that might cause pupil dilation include cancer, trauma, reaction to medication or the consumption of toxic substances.
 Anxious, fearful dogs often exhibit dilated pupils.
 Don't make any assumptions regarding the cause of your dog's enlarged pupils or give him any medication without veterinary approval.